liuyuelintop/technical-interviews/problems/react/user-directory/SPEED_TUTORIAL.md

   return useQuery({
     queryKey: ['users'],
     queryFn: fetchUsers,
-  });
+    // Stability over surprise refetches
+    staleTime: 30 * 60 * 1000, // 30 minutes: data considered fresh
+    refetchOnWindowFocus: false, // don't refetch when tab regains focus
+    refetchOnReconnect: false,   // don't refetch automatically on reconnect });
 }
 ```

-**What you're doing:** Creating a simple hook that uses React Query.
+**What you're doing:** Creating a simple hook that uses React Query with stability‑oriented options.

 **What to say:**
 > "Using React Query for server state.
-This gives us caching, loading states, and refetching for free."
+I set a 30‑minute `staleTime` so data stays fresh and won’t auto‑refetch during typical usage, and I disabled refetch on window focus/reconnect to avoid surprise dataset swaps while we’re in the app.
+We can always trigger a manual refresh if needed."

+**Quick primer on these options (React Query v5):**
+- `staleTime`: How long data is considered fresh.
+While fresh, React Query won’t auto‑refetch on mount/focus/reconnect.
+After 30 minutes it becomes stale and is eligible for refetch.
+- `refetchOnWindowFocus` / `refetchOnReconnect`: Disables implicit refetches tied to browser focus/network changes.
+This prevents unexpected dataset changes mid‑session.
+- Note: Fresh vs. stale is not cache eviction.
+Cache GC is controlled by `gcTime` (default keeps unused queries for a short time).
+You can increase it if you need longer retention across unmounts.

 ---